openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 Today February 8, some Japanese web users who are influential in tech communities like
         Hatena and Twitter, started reporting they were locked out from Facebook.
-After trying to log in, they were taken to the form, which title is Complaints against a ban of your account, identity demanded. (...)
+After trying to log in, they were taken to the form, which title is â€œComplaints against a ban of your account, identity demandedâ€. (...)

 ### Reviews and Essays